 - breathing treatments, such as using a humidifier

-- pain medication to help deal with chest pain from frequent coughing
+- pain medication to help deal with chest pain

-There are some steps that you can take to prevent pneumonia:
+There are some steps that you can

-- practice good hygiene by washing your hands after using the bathroom, public transportation, or anywhere the risk of contamination is higher
+- practice good hygiene by washing your hands

-- get adequate amount of rest
+- get adequate amounts of rest

 - exercise and eat healthy